Improving Students' Understanding of Geometry Grants

-The applicant must be a current (on or before October 13, 2017) Full Individual or E-Member of NCTM or teach at a school with a current (on or before October 13, 2017) NCTM Pre-K-8 school membership .
+The applicant must be a current (on or before October 12, 2019) Essential or Premium member of NCTM or teach at a school with a current (on or before October 12, 2019) NCTM Pre-K-8 school membership .
 No person(s) may receive more than one award administered by the Mathematics Education Trust in the same academic year.
 Past recipients of this grant are not eligible to reapply.
-Project activities are to be completed between June 1, 2018, and May 31, 2019.
+Project activities are to be completed between June 1, 2020, and May 31, 2021.

 Note: This grant is awarded to an individual teacher.
 The award must be reported to the Internal Revenue Service, and it is subject to federal income taxes.
 A Form 1099 will be sent to the grant recipient at the end of the calendar year.
 If you have any questions about your own income tax liability, you should contact the Internal Revenue Service or your tax counsel.
 These sources can advise a recipient on the proper way to report project expenses.
-Review the scoring rubric used to rate proposals in this category and determine which proposals will be selected for funding.
+View the scoring rubric.
+This rubric is used by reviewers to rate proposals and determine which proposals will be selected for funding.

 I. Proposal Cover Form (Microsoft Word)

 ❏ Must include NCTM member number or, for PreK-8, school's membership number.

 ❏ Must be signed.